giovannyreyeso/pipeline-watcher/README.md

 pipeline-watcher is a custom api for watch status of pipeline in gitlab continuos integration, now you can watch and send message to hook when a pipeline change status.

   - it's simple, just deploy the api
-  - modify before_script in .gitlab-ci.yaml and registre the pipeline to pipeline-watchera
+  - modify before_script in .gitlab-ci.yaml and registre the pipeline to pipeline-watcher

 **Table of Contents**